ruby-processing/propane/_posts/2019-09-29-getting_started.md

 ### JRuby

 Unlike `JRubyArt` and `ruby-processing` it is not practical to run `propane` sketches without doing a system install of jruby.
 It is highly recommended that you create a symbolic link to `/usr/bin/jruby`, this is the easiest way to ensure that `jruby` is on you `PATH` and you can then make sketches executable with `#!/usr/bin/env jruby` (and `chmod +x`).
 Further you will be able to run sketches from `atom` using the `script` plugin (without needing to start `atom` from the command-line to pick up environmental variables).
+See also [JRuby downloads][downloads] for latest releases.

 ### Pure JRuby Setup Archlinux ###